xNS5/wcag-reference/README.md

 * A detailed reference "Understanding WCAG 2.x".
 * Explained techniques to meet the specific success criteria.

 This tool can give you a reference to the following documents.
-Please note that WCAG 2.2 has not officially been released yet and as of [21 May 2021](https://www.w3.org/TR/WCAG22/) there only exists a draft of the new version:
+Please note that WCAG 2.2 has not officially been released yet and as of [19 January 2023](https://www.w3.org/TR/WCAG22/) there only exists a draft of the new version:
 * WCAG 2.0
     * https://www.w3.org/TR/WCAG20/
     * https://www.w3.org/WAI/WCAG20/quickref/